We own and operate the award-winning Porini Safari Camps in Kenya.

 Our conservancy projects are internationally acknowledged as very successful examples of a tour operator working together with local communities and wildlife to produce a unique experience for visitors.
 We have won many prestigious awards and accolades including those from National Geographic, Trip Advisor, as well as Eco-Warrior Awards, sustainable tourism awards and World Travel Awards.

 We are delighted to see that the success we have had with our initial conservancies has been noted by other tour operators and there is now a real momentum towards more conservancies being set up along similar lines.
-Having a successful project to model makes the setting up of future projects simpler for all those interested.
+Having a successful model makes the setting up of future projects simpler for all those interested.
 We believe that conservancies, like ours, where the local communities are deriving a benefit from eco-tourism that is greater than other forms of land utilization is the way forward for Conservation in Kenya and one that can be duplicated in other parts of Africa.

 Our Environmental Policy